arbitraryexecution/forta-examples/anomalous-value-js/README.md

   - Fired when the transaction value is over 5 standard deviations from the mean
   - Severity is always set to "medium"
   - Type is always set to "suspicious"
+  - Metadata field contains the destination address of the transaction